-Sure, it may be hard to control your drinks in an open bar situation, just follow the golden rule: one glass of water per one glass of wine.
-Make sure you eat well, stay hydrated and you’re good to go.
+Sure, it may be hard to control your drinks in an open bar situation, just follow the golden rule: one glass of water per glass of wine.
+Make sure you eat well, and stay hydrated and you’re good to go.

 You do want to be fully present and enjoy the entire trip that you paid for.
 Plus, you don’t want to apologize the next day for any misconduct!

 That flower bouquet may be gorgeous, or you may really REALLY want to tie the knot next year, but that is no reason to go rugby-style and tackle everyone else around you.

 This is a wedding party, not a football field.
 If it’s for you, it’s for you.
 Let it happen and keep it civil!

 Unless specified, decor, lighting, and ambiance accents are not to be taken home with you.
 They belong to the hotel or a third-party vendor and will be counted at the end of the event.
 If something’s missing, it will be added to the wedding couples’ bill.